rbutti/ActivityScheduler/README.md

 ### Future Enhancements

-* Implement factory pattern to create service, factory and strategy object for better scalability
+* Implement factory pattern to create service, facade and strategy object for better scalability
 * Containerize the application using docker
 * Refactor to create a client module consisting of domain and interfaces
 * Stress test the application against new event requirements